University of Edinburgh: 20th century

 The Polish School of Medicine was established in 1941 as a wartime academic initiative.
 While it was originally intended for students and doctors in the Polish Armed Forces in the West, civilians were also allowed to take the courses, which were taught in Polish and awarded Polish medical degrees.
 When the school was closed in 1949, 336 students had matriculated, of which 227 students graduated with the equivalent of an MBChB and a total of 19 doctors obtained a doctorate or MD.
 A bronze plaque commemorating the Polish School of Medicine is located in the Quadrangle of the old Medical School in Teviot Place.

 On 10 May 1951, the Royal (Dick) Veterinary College, founded in 1823 by William Dick, was reconstituted as the Royal (Dick) School of Veterinary Studies and officially became part of the university.
 It achieved full faculty status as Faculty of Veterinary Medicine in 1964.

+In 1955 the university opened the first department of nursing in Europe for academic study.
+This department was inspired by the work of Gladys Beaumont Carter and a grant from the Rockefeller Foundation.

 By the end of the 1950s, there were around 7,000 students matriculating annually, more than doubling the numbers from the turn of the century.
 The university addressed this partially through the redevelopment of George Square, demolishing much of the area's historic houses and erecting modern buildings such as 40 George Square, Appleton Tower and the Main Library.